damuellen/SPC/README.md

 Run the solar power plant simulation and record the results in a historian.

 **Attention**: Before calling this function, you must call one of the `configure` functions to set up the simulation.

+# Historian

+### Mode Enumeration

+The `Mode` enumeration represents the output modes for the historian.
+It includes the following cases:

+- `.database`: Records data in an SQLite database.
+- `.inMemory`: Keeps data in-memory without saving it to a file.
+- `.custom(interval: DateSeries.Frequence)`: Allows custom data recording intervals.
+- `.csv`: Stores data in a comma-separated values (CSV) file.
+- `.excel`: Writes data to an Excel file.

+### Initialization

+The `Historian` class is initialized with various parameters, such as `name`, `path`, and `mode`.
+It reserves capacity for performance data arrays based on the provided frequency.
+The `path` parameter specifies the directory path for the output files, and the `name` parameter sets a custom name for the output files.
+If the mode does not support file output, there will be no output files.

+### Recording Data

+The `Historian` class records performance data and status history using its callAsFunction method.
+It appends data to the arrays `status`, `performance`, and `sun`, which store the past states of the plant, performance data, and insolation data, respectively.

+### Finalization

+The `finish` method finalizes the recording process and returns a `Recording` object containing historical data.
+It handles different output modes, such as custom CSV files, databases, and Excel files.
+The data is written to the respective files, and the file stream is closed.

+### Excel Output

+The class uses the `xlsxwriter` Swift package for writing data to an Excel file.
+It creates a workbook with two worksheets named "Status" and "Performance."
+The data is written to these worksheets, and the workbook is saved as an Excel file.

+### Database Output (Optional)

+The class includes commented-out code for writing data to an SQLite database.
+If needed, you can uncomment and implement this code to store data in a database.

+### Notes

+- The Solar Performance Calculator is designed for the simulation of solar thermal power plants.
+It is crucial to provide accurate meteorological data and configuration files for precise and reliable results.
+- The tool provides detailed information about the calculation process, including preparation time, computing time, and wall time, helping users assess the efficiency and resource requirements of the simulation.
+- Additionally, the Solar Performance Calculator includes a `plot` option, allowing users to create time series charts with Gnuplot.
+This visualization feature helps users gain insights into the calculated results and facilitates the interpretation of the simulation data.

 ## License